mm80843/T3.5/docs/Benef/PBN__Benef_814.md

 # __Patient care and disease containment__

-## Name of the Benefit

-Robots can assist in patient care and reduce transmission risk

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved patient care, reduced risk of infections](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_882.md)